Steve Bannon was deplatformed. An obscure media mogul keeps him on the air.

 Bannon’s wave appeared to be surging in 2019 — cresting at the U.S.-Mexico border, where his crowdfunding campaign promised to realize a trademark Trump initiative.

-A year later, he was indicted on charges of defrauding donors, accused of using nearly $1 million, from more than $25 million raised, for personal expenses.
+A year later, Bannon was indicted on charges of defrauding donors, accused of using nearly $1 million, from more than $25 million raised, for personal expenses.
 He pleaded not guilty and received a pardon from Trump.

 Before drawing legal scrutiny, the effort gained the attention of Sigg’s network, Bannon said.
 At the time called America’s Voice News, the network had a website by August 2018, according to an archived version.